yuanzhep/PMSL/README.md

 # PMSL
-research proj.
+Research project in progress.
 You are also welcome to share your ideas by opening an issue or dropping me an email at [pengy1@ufl.edu](mailto:pengy1@ufl.edu).

 Dataset:
 (1) IEMOCAP (modality: audio, text, and video).
 You can access the IEMOCAP data [here](https://sail.usc.edu/iemocap/).
 Utility label: Positive/Negative.
 Privacy label: Male/Female.